-The iPhone X, Apple’s redesigned iPhone, has a speedy A11 Bionic processor, dual rear cameras, and a state-of-the-art facial recognition system — Face ID — that’s more secure than Touch ID.
-While it’s no longer the top-of-the-line iPhone, it’s still incredibly advanced, and you probably spent a lot of money on it.
+The iPhone X was the first iPhone to receive an attractive bezel-less redesign, and despite no longer being the freshest iPhone on the block, it still has a speedy A11 Bionic processor, dual rear cameras, and a state-of-the-art facial recognition system — Face ID — that’s more secure than Touch ID.
+It’s still incredibly advanced, and you probably spent a lot of money on it.

 Anker is well known for a range of phone accessories including Bluetooth speakers, cables, and chargers, but recently has become known for its new protective options, including its screen protectors.
 These tempered glass screen protectors (it’s a twin pack) curve slightly to protect the front of your phone, as well as the slightly curved edge, but also don’t interfere with most cases you might use to protect the rest of your iPhone X. The GlassGuard also comes with Anker’s DoubleDefence tech, reinforcing it even further.
 Although there’s two in the pack, Anker wants you to get it right first time, so there’s an installation guide included too.